mobiledeliverydays/mobiledeliverydays-website/index.md

 ## Can I speak?
 {: class="center" }
-Yes, call for speakers is open!
-[Come share your knowledge, learn from your peers, advance our field](/propose).
+Call for speakers is now closed, but we're still taking submissions for Ignite talks!
+[Come share your knowledge, learn from your peers, and advance our field](/propose).

 ## Can my company help out?
 {: class="center" }
-Yes, we're looking for sponsors.
+Yes, join our existing sponsors and help us make Mobile Delivery Days the best it can be.
 [Learn more](/sponsor)!

 ## Who's putting this together?
 {: class="center" }